-- 3.8.1 A Councillor must attend a meeting of Council or committee in person. - 3.8.2 If a Councillor is prevented from attending the place of the meeting in person, due to exceptional circumstances, a Councillor may take part in the meeting by teleconference. - 3.8.3 The Council must pass a resolution approving the teleconference arrangement. - 3.8.4 A councillor taking part by teleconference is taken to be present at the meeting if the councillor was simultaneously in audio contact with each other person at the meeting.
-The attendance of the councillor must be recorded in the minutes as present at the meeting.
+- 3.8.1 A Councillor must attend a meeting of Council or committee in person. - 3.8.2 If a Councillor is prevented from attending the place of the meeting in person, due to exceptional circumstances, a Councillor may take part in the meeting by teleconference subject to prior approval by the Chairperson.

-- 3.8.5 Any change to legislative requirements regarding a Councillor taking part in a meeting by teleconference will apply despite the above. - 3.8.6 Any Councillor of the local government may attend a meeting of a committee and may address the committee in accordance with section 3.5.5 of this policy.
+- 3.8.3 A councillor taking part by teleconference is taken to be present at the meeting if the councillor was simultaneously in audio contact with each other person at the meeting.
+The attendance of the councillor must be recorded in the minutes as present at the meeting. - 3.8.4 Any change to legislative requirements regarding a Councillor taking part in a meeting by teleconference will apply despite the above. - 3.8.5 Any Councillor of the local government may attend a meeting of a committee and may address the committee in accordance with section 3.5.5 of this policy.